cct-datascience/workshop-wednesdays/.github/pull_request_template.md

 ## Materials

-Create a folder in the format YYYYMM-short-title and include:
+Create a folder on [GitHub](https://github.com/cct-datascience/workshop-wednesdays) in the format YYYYMM-short-title and include:

 - [ ] Slides (if applicable)
 - [ ] Notes